-*Inspection more than 60 days out of date cannot be dismissed; the stated fine amount applies.
+*Inspection more than 60 days out of date cannot be dismissed; the fine amount applies.

-If you correct the matter within 20 days of receiving the citation, the Court may dismiss the charge with a $20.00 fee.
+If you correct the matter within 20 days of receiving the citation or your first court date, whichever comes first, the Court may dismiss the charge with a $20.00 fee.
 You must provide the Court with proof of compliance by showing all corresponding paperwork.

 Failure to Maintain Financial Responsibility (No Insurance)

 If you received a citation for no insurance, but you had insurance at the time of the violation, you must provide the Court with verifiable proof.
 The Court will call to verify that the insurance was active on the day of the citation.
 If it was, then the citation will be dismissed with no cost to you.
 If your insurance is found to be not active on the day of the citation, you will have to pay the stated fine amount.
 You may appear in court on your scheduled court date to discuss payment options with the Judge.

 In all trials, the City Attorney or Prosecutor presents the complaint.
 A complaint document alleges the act you are accused of committing.
 There are certain rules that must be followed by all participants.
 The presentation of evidence, the cross-examination of witnesses and any objections must be properly made pursuant to the Texas Code of Criminal Procedure and Texas Rules of Evidence.
 Just as the Prosecutor is expected to follow the rules, so will you.